+This can be used to push full configuration stanzas where you only have. →REST access and can't directly publish an app.
+Only attributes present in the → conf file are pushed.
+While this may seem obvious, this fact can have profound implications in certain situations, like when using this command for continuous updates.
+This means that it's possible for the source .conf to ultimately differ from what ends up on the server's .conf file.
+One way to avoid this, is to explicitly remove an object using '--delete' mode first, ⊶and then insert a new copy of the object.
+Of course, this means that the object will be unavailable.
+The other impact is that diffs only compares and\ →shows a subset of attribute.
+Be aware, that for consistency, the configs/conf-TYPE endpoint is used for this command.
+Therefore, a reload may be required for\ →the server to use the published config settings. positional arguments: CONF Configuration file(s) to export settings from. options: -h, --help show this help message and exit --conf TYPE Explicitly set the configuration file type.
+By default, this is derived from CONF, but sometimes\ it's ⇔ helpful to set this explicitly.
+Can be any valid Splunk conf file type.
+Examples include: 'app', 'props', 'tags', 'savedsearches', etc. -m META, --meta META Specify one or more '.meta' files to determine the desired read & write ACLs, owner, and sharing for objects in the CONF file. --app APP Set the namespace (app name) for the endpoint.\ →Default search Set the user who owns the content.
+The default of --owner OWNER 'nobody' works well for app-level sharing. --sharing {user,app,global} Set the sharing mode.
+Defaults to 'app'. --url URL URL of Splunkd.
+Default: https://localhost:8089 --user USER Login username Splunkd.
+Default: admin Login password Splunkd.
+Default: changeme --pass PASSWORD -k, --insecure Disable SSL cert validation. --session-key SESSION\KEY Use an existing session token instead of using a username and password to login.

 '''

-file are pushed.
-While this may seem obvious, this fact can have profound

-implications in certain situations, like when using this command for

-continuous updates.
-This means that it's possible for the source .conf to

-ultimately differ from what ends up on the server's .conf file.
-One way to

-avoid this, is to explicitly remove an object using '--delete' mode first,

-⊶and

-then insert a new copy of the object.
-Of course, this means that the object

-will be unavailable.
-The other impact is that diffs only compares and

-⇒shows a

-subset of attribute.
-Be aware, that for consistency, the configs/conf-TYPE

-endpoint is used for this command.
-Therefore, a reload may be required for

--the

-server to use the published config settings.

-positional arguments:

-CONF

-Configuration file(s) to export settings from.

-options:

--h, --help

-show this help message and exit

---conf TYPE

-Explicitly set the configuration file type.
-By

-default, this is derived from CONF, but sometimes

-⇒it's

-helpful to set this explicitly.
-Can be any valid

-Splunk conf file type.
-Examples include: 'app',

-'props', 'tags', 'savedsearches', etc.

--m META, --meta META Specify one or more '.meta' files to determine the

-desired read & write ACLs, owner, and sharing for

-objects in the CONF file.

---app APP

-Set the namespace (app name) for the endpoint.

-→Default

-search

-Set the user who owns the content.
-The default of

---owner OWNER

-'nobody' works well for app-level sharing.

---sharing {user,app,global}

-Set the sharing mode.
-Defaults to 'app'.

---url URL

-URL of Splunkd.
-Default: https://localhost:8089

-Login username Splunkd.
-Default: admin

---user USER

---pass PASSWORD

-Login password Splunkd.
-Default: changeme

--k, --insecure

-Disable SSL cert validation.

---session-key SESSION_KEY

-Use an existing session token instead of using a

-username and password to login.

 --token TOKEN

 Use a Splunk token (bearer token)

 -D, --delete

 Remove existing REST entities.
 This is a

 →destructive

+operation.
+In this mode, stanza attributes are

+unnecessary.
+NOTE: This works for 'local' entities

+only; the default folder cannot be updated.

 '''

-operation.
-In this mode, stanza attributes are unnecessary.
-NOTE: This works for 'local' entities only; the default folder cannot be updated.